Chrisloufa/Fitness4life/README.md

 - **Activities**

     Page provides a breakdown of each activity for the sport centre, each activity contains an image and a short description of the facilities and pricing.
+- **Images**

+    4 images of each sport provided per line with a description of the facilities and some pricing info.

+- **Footer**

+    Continued footer across each page to social media links to create a smooth experience.

+- **Contact us Form**

+    Contact form for users to fill out with general and pricing queries about the sports centre.

+## Future Features

+- A page that includes the possibility to sign up to classes and pay for subscriptions.